stormfors-webmaster/salty/README.md

 # Salty Beaches

-Salty Beaches is a modern, interactive web application designed to display geographical data with a focus on beaches.
-It is built to integrate seamlessly with a Webflow CMS backend, providing a powerful and flexible solution for dynamic, map-based content.
-The application features a responsive design, a modular architecture, and a highly configurable event-driven system for user interactions.
+Salty Beaches is a modern, interactive web application for exploring beaches and nearby points of interest (POIs).
+It integrates with a Webflow CMS backend and renders an interactive Mapbox map UI.
+The app features a responsive design, modular architecture, and an event-driven system for user interactions.

 ## Table of Contents